 The second method for Tableau grouping is using Toolbar options.
 Select the columns you want to unite and click the Group button in the toolbar.
 The screenshot below shows that when you hover on the button, it will show the tooltip.

-Once you click on the button, Tableau will show you that it will create a new Group Color.
-From the below screenshot, you can observe that We successfully created the color group.
+Once you click the button, Tableau will show you that it will create a new Group Color.
+From the screenshot below, you can observe that We successfully created the color group.
 You can see that name in the Rows Card.

 Change Tableau Grouping Name